pastdev/clconf/README.md

 1. _`--stdin`_: One or more `---` separated yaml files read from `stdin`.
 1. _`--var`_: One or more path overrides of the form `/foo="bar"`.
 Key is a path, an value is json/yaml encoded.
-1. _`--patch`_: One or more rfc 6902 json/yaml patches to apply to the result of merging all the config sources.
+1. _`--patch`_: One or more rfc 6902 json/yaml patch files to apply to the result of merging all the config sources.
+1. _`--patch-string`_: One or more rfc 6902 json/yaml patches to apply to the
+  result of merging all the config sources.

 All of these categories of input will be appended to each other and the _last defined value of any key will take precedence_.
 For example: